• Skip to primary navigation

 So, bring a large pot of salted water to a boil, add pasta and boil until al dente.
 When it's done cooking, drain the pasta and keep in colander so you can use pot for the cheese sauce.

 Now, melt the butter in the pot you cooked the pasta in over medium heat.
-Once melted, pour 2 Tbsp into a medium bowl and set aside (this will be for the panko topping).
+Once melted, pour 2 tablespoon into a medium bowl and set aside (this will be for the panko topping).

 Add onion to butter and cook for about 3 minutes.
 Add garlic and cook for another minute.